HarikrishnaMekala/RSA-IMPLEMENTATION-/README.md

 # RSA_Encryption_Decryption

 This project demonstrates a simple and educational implementation of the **RSA cryptographic algorithm** using Python.
-It includes interactive encryption and decryption of plain text, RSA key generation using basic number theory concepts, and a brief report with results.
+It includes interactive encryption and decryption of plain text, RSA key generation using basic number theory concepts, and a brief report with Result.

 ---